Ford F-Series (seventh generation)

-Serving as the basis for the eighth and ninth-generation F-Series, the 1980 F-Series architecture lasted through the 1998 model year, also underpinning the Ford Bronco from 1980 to 1996.
+Serving as the basis for the eighth and ninth-generation F-Series, the 1980 F-Series architecture lasted through the 1997 model year, also underpinning the Ford Bronco from 1980 to 1996.
 Though sharing almost no body parts, the model line again shared mechanical commonality with the Ford E-Series.

 Through its production, this generation of the F-Series was produced by Ford by multiple sites in North America and by Ford Argentina and Ford Australia.

 Background

 Halfway through its model cycle, the sixth-generation Ford F-Series became the best-selling truck in the United States in 1977.
-During the development of the seventh-generation F-Series, the 1979 oil crisis led to increased attention towards fuel economy; in addition, light trucks (including most models of the F-Series) saw the introduction of federal fuel economy standards (CAFE).
+During the development of the seventh-generation F-Series, the 1979 oil crisis led to increased attention toward fuel economy; in addition, light trucks (including most models of the F-Series) saw the introduction of federal fuel economy standards (CAFE).

 In contrast to Ford full-size car lines (such as the Ford LTD), downsizing could not be considered as a practical design option.
 Though minor adjustments in size could be made to the model line, preserving payload capability was a key consideration, along with retaining and upgrading design features that consumers had found popular in the previous generation.

 Along with increasing capability and fuel economy, a central part of the development was to improve corrosion protection.
 While the previous generation phased in plastic fender liners in 1977, Ford further researched corrosion reduction, designing the cab and bed to reduce the amount of trapped road grime.

 Design history

-1980-1981
+1980–1981

 For 1980, the seventh-generation F-Series was introduced, offering the standard cab and the SuperCab extended cab.
 As part of several functional upgrades, the vehicle received a column-mount ignition switch and an interior-mount hood release.
-While the 4-door crew cab was dropped from the line, two new versions of the F-350 were introduced, including a "Six-wheeler" dual-rear wheel option and the first F-350 4x4.
+While the 4-door crew cab was dropped from the line, a new "Six Wheeler" dual-rear-wheel option for the standard cab F-350 pickup was introduced.

 For 1981, the exterior and interior were effectively carryover, with Ford focusing revisions to the powertrain.
-After standardizing them on two-wheel drive trucks the year before, Ford made radial-ply tires on all F-Series pickups.
+After standardizing them on two-wheel-drive trucks the year before, Ford made radial-ply tires standard on all F-Series pickups.
 In another change, halogen headlamps were introduced as a standard feature.
+As an additional model, Ford introduced the F-250HD, effectively a hybrid of the F-250 and F-350, with GVWRs in excess of 8,500 pounds.